malizemuse/Java_GamesSims/README.md

-# Java_GamesSims
+# Java Games / Simulations

-Just some fun programs created to practice Java.

-Including Minesweeper, Conway's Game of Life, Rock Paper Scissors Battle
+These are some Java programs created purely just to do it, including Minesweeper, Conway's Game of Life, and a Rock Paper Scissors Battle Simulation.